Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Streaming API Objects

-Starting with version 5.9 you can stream all changes from the Kubernetes and Docker API server to Splunk.
+Starting with version 5.9 you can stream all changes from the Kubernetes and Docker API servers to Splunk.
 That is useful if you want to monitor all changes for the Workloads or ConfigMaps in Splunk.
 Or you want to recreate Kubernetes Dashboard experience in Splunk.
-With the default configuration we don't forward any objects from the API Server except events.
+With the default configuration we don’t forward any objects from the API Server except events.

 Please follow updated documentation to setup streaming of the Kubernetes and Docker API Objects to Splunk.